dantorres/blink/readme.md

 ## Usage

-Simply tell the script to process a file with all of your backup operations, like so:
+Simply tell the script to process a JSON file with all of your backup operations, like so:

 	syncmate.py backups.json